GeungYo/GeungYo/README.md

 ## About Me

+Hello, I'm **GeungYo**.
-I am an AI undergraduate student who enjoys building practical systems rather than only theoretical models.
+I am an AI undergraduate student who enjoys building practical systems that connect software with real-world environments.

-I’m especially interested in:
+My main interests include:
 - Machine Learning and Deep Learning
 - IoT and sensor-based systems
 - Computer Vision and 3D data processing
-- Projects that connect software with real-world environments
+- End-to-end projects that turn ideas into working prototypes

-I like turning ideas into working prototypes and improving them step by step.
+I like improving projects step by step and focusing on systems that actually work in practice.

 ---